rk7255078224/Civicdesk-chhura/README.md

 - Basic design with HTML, CSS, and JavaScript

 ### ❌ Backend (Not yet completed)
-Due to time constraints and teammate travel (in train coming to college), the backend integration is …
+Due to time constraints and teammate travel (in train coming to college), the backend integration is … pending

+---

+## 🛠️ Tech Stack

+- HTML
+- CSS
+- JavaScript
+- GitHub for version control

+---

+## 🧠 Future Plans

+- Add backend with Node.js & Express
+- Store and manage complaints in MongoDB
+- Admin panel for authorities
+- Status tracking and map integration

+---

+---

+## 🙏 Note

+We built this with the spirit of problem-solving for small towns in India.
+While the backend is incomplete, our prototype represents a *realistic and scalable solution* for local governance.

+---

+Thank you for reviewing our project!